negrutiu/nsis-nscurl/NScurl.readme.md

 - Multi-threaded design to transfer multiple files in parallel
 - Background transfers are available, while your installer performs other installation tasks
 - Multiple attempts to connect and resume failed/dropped transfers
-- Transfers can run at any `NSIS` install stage (`.onInit` callback function, un/install sections, custom pages, silent installers, etc.)
 - Plenty of useful information is available for querying (transfer size, speed, HTTP status, HTTP headers, etc.)
+- Works at any `NSIS` install stage (in `.onInit` callback function, in un/install sections, custom pages, silent installers, etc.)
 - Supports custom certificate stores and certificate pinning
 - Supports `HTTP` and `TLS` authentication
 - Supports all relevant HTTP methods (`GET`, `POST`, `PUT`, `HEAD`, etc.)